SalesforceCommerceCloud/commerce-sdk/packages/exchange-connector/README.md

 # `exchange-connector`

-The exchange-connector package allows downloading RAML files from anypoint exchange.
+The exchange-connector package allows downloading RAML files from Anypoint Exchange.

 ## Setup

-Execute the following commands to install dependencies and build exchange-connector.
+Install dependencies and build exchange-connector:

-    # To setup
-    npm install
+To set up the exchange-connector: `npm install`

-    # To build
+To build the exchange-connector: `npm run build`
-    npm run build

-    # To link (Optional)
+To link (optional):`npm link`
-    npm link

 ## Usage